 - Let dough rise

 Bring your dough into a ball and place in a large mixing bowl that has been lightly greased with butter or oil.
-Cover with plastic wrap and leave it to rise for approximately 1 hour or until its doubled in size. - Shape dough
+Cover with plastic wrap and leave it to rise for approximately 1 hour or until it’s doubled in size. - Shape dough

 Next, gently push the air out of your dough using your fist.
-Then take the dough out of the bowl and knead gently for a minute before cutting it into 12 even-sized balls of dough.
-Gently shape into balls and then place on prepared baking tray in four rows of three.
+Then take the dough out of the bowl and knead gently for a minute before cutting it into 12 even-sized balls of dough. - Gently shape into balls and then place on prepared pan in four rows of three.
 Leave space in between each roll.
-Once they rise again, they should be touching. - Let dough rest
+Once they rise again, they should be touching.

 Cover with cling wrap and leave to rise for at least 30 minutes.
-Or until they have all joined together and almost doubled in size. - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
+Or until they have all joined together and almost doubled in size. - Preheat oven to 200 C (390 F) standard / 180 C (355 F) fan-forced.

 - Make flour paste